How to Prevent Burning Out as a Fitness Professional

 Coach.
 Interact.
 Get people results.
 Get good at what you do.

 Social media should serve as a complement to your brand.
-Pete Dupuis wrote an awesome article not too long ago on what Cressey Sports Performance did to build their brand.
+Not BE the brand.
+Pete Dupuis wrote an awesome article a few years ago on what Cressey Sports Performance did to build their brand.

 “Believe it or not, we were open for business for 293 days before our Cressey Sports Performance website went live.
 In fact, we strung together more than 1,200 days of operation before realizing we needed to get CSP up on Twitter.”

 Anecdotally, I’ll be the first to admit I lucked out in this regard.

 I helped build CSP from scratch, and both Eric (Cressey) and Pete encouraged me to build my own brand within a brand.
 I served as an ambassador for the CSP name, but was also able to leverage that to help construct the brand of “Tony Gentilcore.”

 Having Eric and Pete in my corner helped, a lot.

 It also helped that I jumped on the website and social media bandwagon before it became a “thing.”

 I wrote my first blog post in 2006.
 I now have over 200o+ posts on this site.
 And this is not counting the hundreds of articles I’ve written on top of that for other websites.